 Many of the processes and factors regulating neurogenesis are conserved between mammals and insects, making Drosophila an excellent model system to study NSC regulation (Homem and Knoblich, 2012).
 During Drosophila neurogenesis, NSCs, also known as neuroblasts (NBs), divide asymmetrically, budding-off a small progeny cell, the ganglion mother cell (GMC), which divides into neurons that progress through differentiation.
-During larval neurogenesis, the NB divides on average once every 80 minutes (Homem et al., 2013) and regrows between divisions to replace its lost volume. maintaining the proliferative potential of the cell (Homem and Knoblich, 2012).
+During larval neurogenesis, the NB divides on average once every 80 minutes (Homem et al., 2013) and regrows between divisions to replace its lost volume, maintaining the proliferative potential of the cell (Homem and Knoblich, 2012).
 However, average measurements of growth and division mask considerable heterogeneity between the behaviour of individual NBs in the brain over developmental time.
 Individual NBs produce unique lineages of neurons (Pereanu and Hartenstein, 2006), with characteristically different clone sizes (Yu et al., 2013).
-Individual NBs also have differing division frequencies (Hailstone et al., 2019) and terminate division at different times (NB decommissioning) (Yang et al., 2017a).
+Individual NBs also have differing division frequencies (Hailstone et al., 2019) and terminate division at different times (NB decommissioning) (Yang et al., 2017).
 This individual control ensures that the appropriate number of each neuron type is produced in the correct location during the construction of the brain.
-Systemic signals such as insulin and ecdysone signalling drive NB growth and division, with a particularly strong influence at the transitions between developmental stages (Chell and Brand, 2010; Geminard et al., 2009; Homem et al., 2014; Ren et al., 2017; Rulifson et al., 2002; Sousa-Nunes et al., 2011; Syed et al., 2017).
-However, the reproducible heterogeneity between individual NBs implies the existence of an unknown local or cell-intrinsic signal, acting in addition to the systemic signals to determine the proliferation of each NB.
+Systemic signals such as insulin and ecdysone signalling drive NB growth and division, with a particularly strong influence at the transitions between developmental stages (Chell and Brand, 2010; Geminard et al., 2009; Homem et al., 2014; Rulifson et al., 2002; Sousa-Nunes et al., 2011).
+However, the reproducible heterogeneity between individual NBs implies the existence of an unknown local or cell intrinsic signal, acting in addition to the systemic signals to determine the proliferation of each NB.

-The temporal regulation of NB proliferation and progeny fate has been well studied in the embryo and larva, and many key factors have been identified (Doe, 2017; Li et al., 2013; Miyares and Lee, 2019; Rossi et al., 2017).
-The developmental progression of larval NBs is characterised by the levels of two conserved RNA-binding proteins (RBPs), IGF2 mRNA-binding protein (Imp/IGF2BP2) and Syncrip (Syp/hnRNPQ) (Liu et al., 2015).
+The temporal regulation of NB proliferation and progeny fate has been well studied in the embryo and larva, and many key factors have been identified (Li et al., 2013; Rossi et al., 2017).
+The developmental progression of larval NBs is characterised by the levels of two conserved RNA-binding proteins (RBPs), IGF2 mRNA-binding protein (Imp/IGF2BP2) and

+Syncrip (Syp/hnRNPQ) (Liu et al., 2015).
 Imp and Syp negatively regulate each other and are expressed in opposing temporal gradients through larval brain development (Liu et al., 2015): Imp level in the NB declines through larval development while Syp level correspondingly increases.
 Imp and Syp play numerous key roles in larval neurogenesis.
-The levels of Imp and Syp are known to determine the different types of neuron produced by the NBs over time, through posttranscriptional regulation of the transcription factor (TF) chinmo (Liu et al., 2015; Ren et al., 2017).
+The levels of Imp and Syp are known to determine the different types of neuron produced by the NBs over time, through post-transcriptional regulation of the transcription factor (TF) chinmo (Liu et al., 2015; Ren et al., 2017).
 The loss of Syp results in an enlarged central brain, in part due to an increase in NB proliferation rate (Hailstone et al., 2019).
-In pupal NBs, declining Imp expression allows NB shrinkage and Syp promotes NB termination (Yang et al., 2017a).
-Temporal regulation of the Imp/Syp gradients depends on upstream progression of the temporal patterning system (Narbonne-Reveau et al., 2016; Ren et al., 2017; Syed et al., 2017).
-The timing and rates of change of these RBP levels differ substantially between classes of NB, and to a lesser degree between NBs of the same class (Liu et al., 2015; Syed et al., 2017; Yang et al., 2017a).
+In pupal NBs, declining Imp expression allows NB shrinkage and Syp promotes NB termination (Yang et al., 2017).
+The timing and rates of change of these RBP levels differ substantially between classes of NB, and to a lesser degree between NBs of the same class (Liu et al., 2015; Syed et al., 2017; Yang et al., 2017).
 However, it is unknown if the intrinsic levels of Imp and Syp in each NB play a role in controlling the growth and division rates of individual NBs during their main proliferative window in the larva.